-Climate Anxiety, Resilience, and Empowerment (C.A.R.E.) is a youth-led response to the need for narratives that acknowledge the emotional impacts of climate change and uplift hope and action rather than doom and gloom.
+Climate Action, Resilience, and Emotions (CARE) is a youth-led response to the need for narratives that acknowledge the emotional impacts of climate change and uplift hope and action rather than doom and gloom.
 These free workshops will be offered by Be The Change Earth Alliance, a Canadian non-profit organization, in partnership with UBC Climate Hub.
 Building upon the successful Youth Climate Ambassadors Program, these workshops connect trained youth (ages 18-25) facilitators with school and community groups, creating opportunities for peer-to-peer storytelling centered around climate justice, systems change, and community resilience and empowerment.

 Communities are most receptive to climate change narratives delivered by people they trust, and the voices of youth community members are especially salient.
 Young people’s voices are key to communicating the urgency of the climate crisis and the need to engage in climate justice.

 Many efforts to communicate the climate crisis have focused on insurmountable eco-threats.
 Narratives of an inevitable apocalypse burden youth with debilitating grief and anxiety that prevent them from taking action and thriving.
 These workshops will mobilize a systems thinking and global equity lens to empower youth with the hope and agency needed to tell compelling, powerful climate stories that bring justice into the climate conversation.
 Feeling empowered is the best way to overcome climate anxiety.